Annalaura Mastrangelo

 • Chronic diseases and lifestyle biomarkers identification by metabolomics

-Annalaura Mastrangelo and Coral Barbas
+Annalaura Mastrangelo, Coral Barbas

 • Insulin resistance in prepubertal obese children correlates with sex-dependent early onset metabolomic alterations

-A Mastrangelo, G Á Martos-Moreno, A García, V Barrios, F J Rupérez, J A Chowen, C Barbas, and J Argente
+A Mastrangelo, G Á Martos-Moreno, A García, V Barrios, F J Rupérez, J A Chowen, C Barbas, J Argente

 • New insight on obesity and adipose-derived stem cells using comprehensive metabolomics

-Annalaura Mastrangelo, María I. Panadero, Laura M. Pérez, Beatriz G. Gálvez, Antonia García, Coral Barbas, and Francisco J. Rupérez
+Annalaura Mastrangelo, María I. Panadero, Laura M. Pérez, Beatriz G. Gálvez, Antonia García, Coral Barbas, Francisco J. Rupérez

 • Altered metabolic and stemness capacity of adipose tissue-derived stem cells from obese mouse and human

-Laura M. Pérez, Aurora Bernal, Beatriz de Lucas, Nuria San Martin, Annalaura Mastrangelo, Antonia García, Coral Barbas, and Beatriz G. Gálvez
+Laura M. Pérez, Aurora Bernal, Beatriz de Lucas, Nuria San Martin, Annalaura Mastrangelo, Antonia García, Coral Barbas, Beatriz G. Gálvez

 • From sample treatment to biomarker discovery: A tutorial for untargeted metabolomics based on GC-(EI)-Q-MS